 FROM SPIES TO SPENDING CUTS As Keir Starmer wrestles with a security scandal and Rachel Reeves preaches fiscal restraint, the government’s “steady hands” narrative shows early wobbles.
 It has been another week when Westminster felt less like the sober seat of governance, but more like a failing test of nerve.
 The China case collapse: Starmer’s…

-LABOUR PULLS THE EMERGENCY CORD In their Immigration White Paper “Restoring Control over the Immigration System” published in May 2025, the Labour government proposed extending the qualifying period for “Indefinite Leave to Remain” (ILR) from 5 years to 10 under its “earned settlement” reforms.
+LABOUR PULLS THE EMERGENCY CORD.
+In their Immigration White Paper “Restoring Control over the Immigration System” published in May 2025, the Labour government proposed extending the qualifying period for “Indefinite Leave to Remain” (ILR) from 5 years to 10 under its “earned settlement” reforms.
 The proposal did not stir massive controversy at the time.
 The…

-THE GOOD, THE BAD AND THE BAREFACED Nigel Farage waved his calculator around promising billions in “savings” from ripping up the UK’s “Right to Remain” while Keir Starmer tried to look statesmanlike by recognising Palestine.
+THE GOOD, THE BAD AND THE BAREFACED.
+Nigel Farage waved his calculator around promising billions in “savings” from ripping up the UK’s “Right to Remain” while Keir Starmer tried to look statesmanlike by recognising Palestine.
 Meanwhile, HMG quietly admitted that its big anti-harassment law is still gathering dust.
 Add in grim inflation figures, a giant…

-SITCOM WITHOUT LAUGHTER REEL Another week in British politics, another episode of a long-running tragicomedy known as “Government.”
+SITCOM WITHOUT LAUGH REEL Another week in British politics, another episode of a long-running tragicomedy known as “Government.”
 The show that nobody asked for, with the scripts that just keep getting worse, and yet, like all truly wretched TV soaps, we just don’t seem to be able to switch off or choose something more enlightening…

 RAYNER’S DECKCHAIRS The first week back at Westminster turned out to be eventful.
 Writing three days after Angela Rayner’s resignation on Friday and 48 hours after the closing (and rather wobbly) rendition of the National Anthem at REFORM’s Birmingham conference has allowed some time for at least a little reflection on “Whither Labour?”Quick answer: down…

-Immigration and asylum is significantly less important to younger UK voters than their elders.
-It does not even feature amongst younger peoples’ “Top 5” issues (I discussed this in a previous post on UK Youth Issues in June, sorry.)
-However, when conflated with the “Small Boats” crisis, immigration has become the most incendiary issue in…
+ASYLUM.Immigration is significantly less important to younger UK voters than their elders.
+It does not even feature amongst younger peoples’ “Top 5” issues (discussed this in a previous post on UK Youth Issues in June, sorry.)
+However, when conflated with the “Small Boats” crisis, immigration has become the most incendiary issue in British politics in…

 MERITOCRACY VS POSITIVE DISCRIMINATION – The tension between meritocracy and positive discrimination has shaped numerous debates in British politics since the mid-20th century, focusing on how to ensure fair access and optimal outcomes in education, employment and the conduct of public offices.
 Recent policy shifts, such as the government’s proposal to reserve civil service internships…